 Developmental editing looks at the “big picture” of a work: structure, organization, tone, theme, promise to the reader (whether or not it has been met), reasoning, and chapter coherence—all of the elements that determine how a reader experiences a book and whether it accomplishes what it set out to do.
 Developmental editors ensure that the content of a work not only fits but exemplifies the form.
 As a result, they’re less concerned with the nitty-gritty of fixing grammar and formatting text.

-For my developmental edits I provide 1) in-depth comments throughout the manuscript (though no direct edits to the text) and 2) a comprehensive editorial letter assessing the big-picture elements described just above; the letter also includes a brief analysis of individual chapters.
-The length of the editorial letter varies depending on manuscript word count, but in my experience typically run from eight to twelve pages.
+For my developmental edits I provide 1) in-depth comments throughout the manuscript (though no direct edits to the text) and 2) a comprehensive editorial letter assessing the big-picture elements described just above.
+The letter also includes a brief analysis of individual chapters and an assessment of the book’s title, subtitle, and positioning.
+The length of the letter varies depending on the manuscript’s word count and state, but in my experience typically runs from six to eight pages.

 Line editing